Nexus-Mods/vortex-api/docs/events.md

 ## Contributing

-This event lists below are generated from this data file: https://github.com/Nexus-Mods/vortex-api/blob/master/docs/_data/events.yml
+The event lists below are generated from this data file: https://github.com/Nexus-Mods/vortex-api/blob/master/docs/_data/events.yml

-Feel free to fork it and make a pull request with your improvements.
+If you want to improve the documentation, please fork this repo and make a pull request with your improvements.

 ## Interacting with events